 Cusco Hotel Transfer

 We will be picking you up from your hotel in Cusco.
 The half day tour starts with a visit to the Cathedral of Cusco.
-This was once a Royal palace of Incas.
-On Spanish conquest, they modified it as a cathedral.
+This was a Royal palace of Incas.
+On Spanish conquest, they took it down and built the cathedral.

 We will continue the City Tour at Qorikancha.
 This was the most prominent and Sacred Site of worship to Incas.
-Legends say that once the courtyard of the temple was filled with statues made entirely of gold.
+Legends say that once the courtyard of the temple was full of statues made entirely of gold.

 The Spanish rulers demolished the temple on conquering Cusco and built the temple retaining its basement.